 Halloween is one of America’s most popular holidays.
 However, it is not all fancy dress and candy…

-To the countries who observe this autumnal celebration, Halloween represents a time of superstition and the paranormal as the nights grow darker and Winter closes in.
+For the countries who observe this autumnal celebration, Halloween represents a time of superstition and the paranormal as the nights grow darker and Winter closes in.
 Increasingly, it seems that the ghoulish holiday is also a time for sugar-coated abundance, with one quarter of America’s annual candy sales occurring around Halloween 1.
 However, it has not always been this way.
 So, where did this peculiar festival originate?

 Although the word Halloween is a contraction of the Christian observance of All Hallow’s Eve (hallowed meaning holy), it is widely believed that many of the traditions associated with Halloween can be traced back to ancient festivals.
 In particular, it is the 2,000 year-old pre-Christian Celtic festival of Samhain (pronounced SAH-win).